torvalds/linux/Documentation/admin-guide/reporting-issues.rst

        Files:         drivers/net/wireless/ath/ath10k/

-Note: the line description will be abbreviations, if you read the plain MAINTAINERS file found in the root of the Linux source tree.
+Note: the line description will be abbreviations, if you read the plain MAINTAINERS file found in the root of the GNU/Linux source tree.
 'Mail:' for example will be 'M:', 'Mailing list:' will be 'L', and 'Status:' will be 'S:'.
 A section near the top of the file explains these and other abbreviations.